 In case of being rich, the Old Lady moved back into the top 10 with Deloitte claiming that the arrival of Portuguese superstar Cristiano Ronaldo "increased Juventus' commercial appeal".
 The 34-year-old joined Juventus from Real Madrid for more than €100 million in July 2018.
 Other signings such as Matthijs de Ligt also boosted Juventus' brand visibility and commercial revenue.

-What team do you think will join this list in 2021?
+What team do you think is missing on our list of the richest football clubs in the world in 2020?
+What team will join this list in 2021?
 Share your opinion with us in the comment section.